Responsible Sourcing & Animal Welfare

 3.2.
 The Company recognises the sentience of decapod crustaceans (e.g. prawns, lobsters, crabs) and cephalopod molluscs (e.g. octopus, squid, cuttlefish) under the scope of the UK legislation, Animal Welfare (Sentience) Act 2022 and, as such, is committed to ensuring their welfare is considered during the sourcing of such species.

 3.4.
-During sourcing, preference will also be given to suppliers who can demonstrate that they have a commitment to reduce the negative effects of any capture method on the welfare of the species and to reduce bycatch.
+During sourcing and prior to supply commencing, the company will obtain assurances from suppliers of wild caught species that they have a commitment to reduce the negative effects of any capture method on the welfare of the species and to reduce bycatch.
 Examples include utilising alternate catch methods to trawling and employing fishing gear that allows for escape if lost or abandoned.
+Where trawling is used for shrimp, a sorting grid (Nordmøre or equivalent) with a slat spacing of no more than 22mm must be used to prevent bycatch.

 3.5.
 The Company also works to ensure that the appropriate welfare standards are in place during slaughter of all species that are part of the supply chain and, where practical, will support the implementation of alternative methods deemed to be more humane.
-Where possible, the Company will work with suppliers in ensuring the following methods are not practiced:
+The suppliers are to be contractually obliged to specify the method of slaughter and/or the use of inhumane practices.
+The Company will not allow any species purchased to have undergone any of the below practices unless specifically authorised through derogation:

 a) Live and conscious boiling/steaming